SRI Summer Scholars Application

 2. If you have taken Science 10, describe what you learned that prepared you to do research in this program.
 If you have not yet taken Science 10, what is your understanding of the research process?

 The online 2019 survey monkey application is now Closed.
 Please email smcUCLAsri@college.ucla.edu to request a link to the survey monkey application.
 Once you have your personal Survey Monkey link, you will be able to make continual changes to the application which will be saved.

 The Application deadline is TBD; January 2020.

 Please describe the academic area(s) you would like to conduct research in if selected for this program.
 Be as broad as possible and as specific as needed.
 It is important to describe why you would like to do research (in general), how this will help you advance personally and professionally, and what you are hoping to gain from the experience.
 Include in your statement your short term and long term career goals and how you decided on these goals.
 Keep in mind that this will be read by a number of different faculty, who should all be able to find it informative and relevant to making a decision about hosting you in their lab.
 Keep in mind, that the faculty we approach on your behalf may be in a number of different departments and fields.
 Therefore, it is important to describe your interest in research in general rather than a particular topic. (approximately 400 words).

 Please note, if you are invited for an interview, you will be required to bring a resume.

-The deadline for receipt of all application materials and supporting documents for Summer 2018 is January 19th.
-Interviews will take place in the spring (early February).
+The deadline for receipt of all application materials and supporting documents for Summer 2020 is TBD.
+Interviews will take place in February.